Kalyan9AI/sales-agent/README.md

 ---

 **Note**: This application makes real phone calls and uses paid APIs (Twilio and OpenAI).
-Monitor your usage to avoid unexpected charges.
+Monitor your usage to avoid unexpected charges. # Trigger deployment with startup command